RicoJia/ricojia.github.io/_posts/2017/2017-03-15-quaternion.markdown

 \end{gather*}
 $$

+A general quaternion does NOT have to be a unit vector, however, a rotation quaternion **must be a unit vector**.

-So one can see that `q` is still a unit vector, and:
+So one can see that `q` is still a unit vector from the rotation axis:

 $$
 \begin{gather*}